r0hankrishnan/nfl_playoffs/README.md

 - Visualize team performance changes over time
 - Generate playoff predictions for the 2023 season using the final model

-You can tour a demo of the app by clicking the link in the repository description and booting up the streamlit instance as prompted.
+You can tour a demo of the app by clicking the link in the repository description (or [right here](https://r0hankrishnan-nfl.streamlit.app/)) and booting up the streamlit instance as prompted.
 You can also clone this repository and run the dashboard locally.

 ## Technologies Used